basvandriel/jetbrains-ide-file-templates/README.md

 #set($AUTHOR_EMAIL = "basvandriel94@gmail.com")
 ```
 ---

+### Project license

 You can also add a project license the class documentation.
-None of these are required.
-Note that these have to be changed every time you work in another project.

-### Project license
 By default, the project license is set to the MIT license.
 You can change this by opening
 up the `license-variable` file and changing the `$PROJECT_LICENSE` variable to the desired project license.

+Note that these have to be changed every time you work in another project if you want another license.

 The supported licenses are currently:
 * MIT
 * The Unlicensed

+Having a project license is not required.

 ## License
 This project is licensed under the The Unlicensed - see the [LICENSE.md](LICENSE.md) file for details.